 This is a good place to break Ginzburg’s story as he’s already done enough to qualify as a misfit.
 His story will continue in other posts.
 Communal housing involving social change was most certainly out of favour in 1930 when rivalling architectural groups (OSA, ASNOVA, VOPRA and others) were forcibly disbanded and in 1932 amalgamated into the state-overseen All-Union Association of Architects.
 Around this time, the urbanist Mikhail Okhotovich convinced Ginzburg to promote his theory of Disurbanism.
 This will be the subject of a future post.

-Ginzburg soon left Moscow to run his own architectural workshop in Crimea until his death.
+Ginzburg visited Crimea occasionally before WWII and he died in Moscow.
 He wrote two more books on Home (Жилище) in 1934 and Industrializing housing construction (Индустриализация жилищного строительства) in 1937.
 He was involved in planning along the Crimean Coast and designed a number of resort hotels and sanatoriums, notably in Kislovodsk (1935-1937).

 Moisei Ginzburg’s ideas had run counter to Stalinist policy once with the communal housing and once again and more seriously with disurbanism so his death from non-traumatic causes in 1946 must also be seen as an achievement.